 The Village of Glenview operates five major pumping stations and pumps water into two separate pressure zones.
-The Glenview water systems have a total water storage capacity of over 16.3 million gallons and water is pumped to your home or business through a network of pipes which total over 230 miles long.
+The Glenview water systems have a total water storage capacity of over 16.3 million gallons and water is pumped to customers through a network of pipes which total over 230 miles long.

-Source Water Assessment Summary
+Source Water Assessment

 The Illinois EPA considers all surface water sources of community water supply to be susceptible to potential pollution problems.
-The very nature of surface water allows contaminants to migrate into the intakes with no protection and only dilution.
-For this reason mandatory treatment for all surface water supplies is required in Illinois.

-A workgroup from the Great Lakes States was organized to develop a protocol for assessing the Great Lakes.
+The very nature of surface water allows contaminants to migrate into the intakes with no protection, only dilution, which is the reason for mandatory treatment for all surface water supplies in Illinois.
+A workgroup from the Great Lakes states was organized to develop a protocol for assessing the Great Lakes.
 The mission of the Great Lakes Protocol was to develop a consistent procedure allowing the flexibility necessary to properly conduct source water assessments of the Great Lakes as a drinking water source.
-This flexibility takes into account the variability of these sources and site-specific concerns for the determination of source sensitivity and susceptibility
+This flexibility takes into account the variability of these sources and site-specific concerns for determination of source sensitivity and susceptibility (Illinois EPA, 1999).

-(Illinois EPA 1999).
 Sensitivity is defined as the intrinsic ability of surface water to be isolated from contaminants by the physical attributes of the hydrologic or geologic setting.
 With this in mind, the degree of sensitivity becomes the prevailing factor in the susceptibility determination for intakes on the Great Lakes.

-The sensitivity analysis of both Wilmette's intakes show they are located far enough offshore that shoreline impacts are not considered a factor on water quality.
-However, at certain times of the year the potential for contamination exists due to wet-weather flows from the North Shore Channel.
+Intakes located close to shore or close to a major shipping lane will be more sensitive and thus more susceptible to potential contamination.
+The sensitivity analysis of both Wilmette's intakes show that they are located far enough offshore that shoreline impacts are not considered a factor on water quality.
+However, at certain times of the year, the potential for contamination exists due to wet-weather flows from the North Shore Channel.
 If currents are flowing in a northerly direction, contaminants from these flows could migrate to Wilmette's intakes and compromise water quality.
+Correlation between Evanston's rainfall data, North Shore Channel discharge dates, and Wilmette's coliform data show the potential effect of these flows on Wilmette's water quality.
 In addition, the proximity to a major shipping lane adds to the susceptibility should there be a spill near the intakes.
-Lake Michigan, as well as all the great lakes, has many different organizations and associations that are currently working to either maintain or improve water quality.
-Since the predominant land use within Illinois' boundary of Lake Michigan watershed is urban, a majority of watershed protection activities in the Source Water Assessment document are aimed at this purpose.
-You may access more information on the Illinois EPA website at http://www.epa.state.il.us/cgi-bin/wp/swap-fact-sheets.pl.
+Water supply officials from Wilmette are active members of the West Shore Water Producers Association.
+Coordination regarding water quality situations (i.e., spills, tanker leaks, exotic species) is frequently discussed during the association's quarterly meetings.
+Lake Michigan, as well as all the Great Lakes, has many different organizations and associations that are currently working to either maintain or improve water quality.
+Since the predominant land use within Illinois' boundary of Lake Michigan watershed is urban, a majority of watershed protection activities in this document is aimed at this purpose.